-Dr. Michael Gustin, a Qualified Person pursuant to National Instrument ("NI 43-101"), is responsible for, and has reviewed and approved, the technical information contained in the Company's new releases, which have been referred to in this MD&A. Dr. Christensen is a director of the Company and is also acting as a technical adviser to the Company.
+Dr. Michael Gustin and Dr. Quinton Hennigh (Director NV Gold Corp.), both Qualified Persons pursuant to National Instrument ("NI 43-101"), are responsible for, and has reviewed and approved, the technical information contained in the Company's new releases, which have been referred to in this MD&A. Dr. Odin Christensen is a director of the Company and is also acting as a technical adviser to the Company.